The MIT RISE (Recognizing Individuals Supporting Equity) Awards was formerly known as the MIT Multicultural Awards.

 - Office of the Vice Chancellor

-Nominate an outstanding undergraduate student, graduate student, student organizations, faculty advisor, or staff member for an MIT Multicultural Award!
-The award descriptions are listed below
+Nominate an outstanding undergraduate student, graduate student, student organizations, faculty advisor, or staff member for an MIT RISE Award!
+The award descriptions are listed below.

-The MIT Multicultural Award Winners will be recognized at the banquet as well as the Institute Awards website.
+The MIT RISE Award Winners will be recognized at the banquet as well as the Institute Awards website.
 Visit the website to view past winners.

 For Undergraduate and Graduate Students